Afey/edx-documentation/en_us/shared/glossary/glossary.rst

 **Library**

-  A pool of components for use in randomized assignments, that can be shared across multiple courses from your organization.
+  A pool of components for use in randomized assignments that can be shared across multiple courses from your organization.
 Course teams configure randomized content blocks in course outlines to randomly provide a specified number of problems to each student.